chen-ye/dr-eds/README.md

 It is interesting that RD have no problem to switch gears with command `rearLifting`.
 You can see demo here: [https://youtu.be/mDlyekZ2KaY](https://youtu.be/mDlyekZ2KaY)

+Demo uses `rearLifting` command.
+It just send `0xfe, 0x32, key, rearLifting, 0x01, 0x01, crc16, crc16` and then switch back to the same gear `0xfe, 0x32, key, rearLifting, 0x01, 0x02, crc16, crc16`.
+As you can see `0x01` and `0x02` are payloads for shift up and down.

 ## Communication with the shifter

 Communication with the shifter is different from communication with the app.
 It seems that is much simple and much faster.